huggingface/alignment-handbook/recipes/pref_align_scan/README.md

 - zephyr-beta-sft and Ultrafeedback
 - OpenHermes-2.5 and the OpenOrca datasets

-We release a collection containing the datasets and models used for these ablations, if you require the trained mdoels, we can release them on request.
+We release a collection containing the datasets and models used for these ablations, if you require the trained models, we can release them on request.

 ## Table of Contents
 - [Introduction](#introduction)